-4. Advance the catheter until pulmonary artery occlusion pressure (PAOP) is obtained, then passively deflate the balloon by removing the syringe from the gate valve.
-Do not forcefully aspirate as this may damage the balloon.
+Advance the catheter until pulmonary artery occlusion pressure (PAOP) is obtained, then passively deflate the balloon by removing the syringe from the gate valve.
 After deflation, re-attach the syringe.

 Note: Avoid prolonged maneuvers to obtain wedge pressure.
 If difficulties are encountered, give up the "wedge".